centech/LED-Control-Panel/README.md

   <img src="/images/board2.jpg" alt="alt text" width="90%">
 </p>

 After thats done.
-Throw some voltages and ampers at it and looks if it is working!
+Throw some voltages and ampers at it and look if it is working!

 <p float="auto">
   <img src="/images/test1.jpg" alt="alt text" width="45%">